 Buy-to-let mortgage: made for investors eyeing a share of the property market by purchasing a residential, commercial, or mixed-use property and letting it out for lease.

 A bridging loan refers to interim financing that gives a borrower quick access to cash pending a larger transaction that will cover for the so-called bridging loan.

 Concerning property, a bridging loan sits in the middle of a property development financing and a commercial mortgage.

-Tailored for short-term payment agreements, bridging loans are tapped when buying a property that is priced below the market but could still fetch a higher value after a certain degree of refurbishments— usually properties sold in auction or foreclosed by banks.
+Tailored for short-term payment agreements, bridging loans are tapped when buying a property that is priced below the market.
+However, it could still fetch a higher value after a certain degree of refurbishments.
+Usually properties sold in auction or foreclosed by banks.

 Lenders can pay for the total cost in purchasing the property as well as your total refurbishment expenses.

-· While property financing products vary from one to another in many aspects, all share the same standard when it comes to looking at the core basis of the planning and feasibility behind the project proposed for funding: location, location, location!
+- While property loans product vary from one to another in many aspects, all share the same standard when it comes to looking at the core basis of the planning and feasibility behind the project proposed for funding: location, location, location!
 Ensure that the chosen area is a hotspot for traffic to pull in as many customers your business can serve.

 - Even as annual interest rates may be at the low single-digit— which is true especially for longer-term borrowings such as commercial mortgage and property development loans—there are several fees to consider aside from interest rates, and you should discuss this thoroughly with your chosen lender.

 - If the market for property finance is too broad that you find it hard cherrypicking the best, it’s better to deal with a broker for you to know which one suits you best.
 In the case of newbie investors and businesses, lenders tend to be more accommodating when borrowers partner with expert brokers.